mindyruan/APCSFinalProject/README.md

 January 13, 2014
 - Debugged that huge bug further.
 Using our created function, circles can now eat.
 Every time circles eat, the score increases by one and the eaten circle goes away.
 In Snake, another random food circle appears.
 In movement/Pacman, the remaining circles appear.
 Instead of blackLists, used the remove function and this allowed the to be eaten permanently.
 - NEW FEATURE: SNAKE.
 Snake is eating with a tail behind it.
 The snake does not wrap around itself, but it moves in the direction the head is moving.
+- Made a checkWalls() function that returns a boolean (true = there's a wall; false = no wall); figuring out where to put this in the movement code now!